-as the shells startory of war: in the late, lonely night, with it is an age-old story of war: in the late, lonely night, with a start and war and war.
-It is an age-old story mind weary from war and waiting muscles tired and aching, mind weary from war and waiting muscles tired and activity muscles tired activ the exhaustion leaves the body does not want to danger seems a far-away fantasy; the body does not want to danger seems a larent force it to.
-The conscious instinct move, the mind cannot force it to.
-The conscious instinct of move, the mind cannot away by a semi-conscious, somnia self-survival is pushed away by a semi-conscious s self-survival is pushes in such submissive moments, a self-pitying stupor, and perhaps, in such submissive moments, a self-pitying stupor, and perhaps, subconscious dream that perhaps unheard, unfelt explosion will dragging, deadly days, the long long long land subconscious de dragging, deadly days, the long, lonely, lethal nights.
+It is an age-old story of war: in the late, lonely night, with muscles tired and aching, mind weary from war and waiting, the exhaustion leaves the soldier sometimes indifferent.
+The danger seems a far-away fantasy; the body does not want to move, the mind cannot force it to.
+The conscious instinct of self-survival is pushed away by a semi-conscious, somniac stupor, and perhaps, in such submissive moments, a self-pitying subconscious dream that perhaps unheard, unfelt explosion will end it all: the dragging, deadly days, the long, lonely, lethal nights.

 Parker was lucky; a buddy was there to save him.
-Some

-many, are not so lucky.
+Some, many, are not so lucky.

 "It was dark and we couldn't see a thing except the flashes when the shells hit," said Parker.
 "There were about thirty rounds fired at us.
-Things quieted down for about an hour then Charlie ambushed our ambush patrol as it was returning to the camp area.
-The commander sent down the third platon to relieve them; but they got hit too.
+Things quieted down for about an hour; then Charlie ambushed our ambush patrol as it was returning to the camp area.
+The commander sent down the third platoon to relieve them; but they got hit too.
 So, finally, it was our turn.